oscarbranson/latools/docs/_sources/users/intro.rst.txt

 ``latools`` automatically handles all the routine aspects of LA-MS data reduction:

-1. Signal Despiking
+1. Signal De-spiking
 2. Signal / Background Identification
 3. Background Subtraction
 4. Normalisation to internal standard
 5. Calibration to SRMs

 These processing steps perform the same basic functions as :ref:`other LA-MS processing software <latools_alternatives>`.
-If your end goal is calibrated albation profiles, these can be exported at this stage for external plotting an analysis.
+If your end goal is calibrated ablation profiles, these can be exported at this stage for external plotting an analysis.
 The real strength of ``latools`` comes in the systematic identification and removal of contaminant signals, and calculation of integrated values for ablation spots.
 This is accomplished with two significant new features.